 - Suppose you have elected to do preimplantation genetic testing (PGT) testing.
 In that case, it takes 2-4 weeks to get results back, so a fresh embryo is not feasible, and the embryos will be cryopreserved (frozen).

 “Embryo biopsy can be done to detect chromosomal abnormalities in the embryo.
 Preimplantation genetic testing takes place 5-6 days after egg retrieval.
-First, the embryo is biopsied and evaluated for chromosomal and genetic abnormalities,” said Natalie King.
+First, the embryo is biopsied and evaluated for chromosomal and genetic abnormalities,” said the program director.
 “The embryologist then chooses only chromosomally normal embryos for transfer, increasing the odds of a healthy pregnancy.”

 Frozen embryo transfers do not happen in the same treatment cycle, but at a later date, in the luteal phase of another menstrual cycle.
 A patient can do FET in a natural cycle or replacement cycle.
 The replacement cycle means giving the patient estrogen supplementation for about two weeks, adding progesterone for four to six days, and then transferring the frozen-thawed embryos.